aci-ref/facilitation_best_practices/activities/03-engagement.md

 needing additional resources or help can often yield new leads.

-To provide the best ROI, Facilitators should be proactively seeking out engagements since researchers are focused on doing their science.
-So keeping the above areas in mind and scheduling in regular sessions to seek out engagements should be a part of the Facilitators weekly tasks.
+To provide the best ROI, Facilitators should be proactively seeking out engagements since researchers are focused their science.
+Aside from being mindful of these engagement opportunities, weekly tasks should include scheduled time to seek out these new opportunities.

 <a name="records"></a>

 # Record Keeping of User Interactions

-Documentation is one of the cornerstones of solid organization; being organized enables easier scaling to numerous clients/researchers as well as being able to share responsibilities amongst other team members.
+Documentation is one of the cornerstones of solid organization: Being organized enables easier scaling to larger numbers of clients/researchers, in addition to being able to share responsibilities among team members.
 To this end, establishing a procedure to track/document researcher interactions is important, especially as demand for Facilitation and ACI resources increases.
-Many ACI groups have typically adopted some system around user help and ticketing systems to deal with account requests, software installs, bugs etc. (see more in [Assisting Researchers in the Use of ACI Resources](../05-assistance).
+Many ACI groups have adopted a system for user management and ticketing systems to handle account requests, software installs, bugs etc. (see more in [Assisting Researchers in the Use of ACI Resources](../05-assistance).
 Documenting, tracking, and organizing your interactions with users/researchers can be extensions of ticketing